General School Information (FAQ)

 We believe that your child is entitled to the same respect and good manners that we expect from him or her.
 We prefer, therefore, to develop the qualities of understanding and self-discipline through example, encouragement and incentive.
 When punishments do prove necessary, they involve the loss of some of the opportunities and privileges.

 In the case of serious or persistent unacceptable behaviour, you will be consulted in line with the school’s behaviour policy.
+Please see our section above on behaviour.

 The children are encouraged to come to an adult with any bumps and cuts they may get whilst at school.
 All injuries are recorded and treated as necessary.